Alexandra Palace to Tottenham Hale Walk

 Lunch

-The most convenient places for refreshment are the many cafés passed along the way, with the ones in Finsbury Park and at Woodberry Wetlands being best placed for a lunchtime stop.
+The most convenient places for refreshment are the many cafés passed along the way, with the ones in Finsbury Park and at Woodberry Wetlands being best placed for a lunch stop.
 The park café is larger and offers a greater range of food and drink, but the Coal House Café in the nature reserve has fine views over the reservoir, especially from its small rooftop terrace.

 Tea

-Towards the end of the full walk there are cafés in Springfield Park and at Walthamstow Wetlands, but note that the Engine House Café in the nature reserve closes at 4pm.
+Towards the end of the full walk there are cafés in Springfield Park and at Walthamstow Wetlands, although the Engine House Café in the nature reserve closes at 4pm.
 Directly opposite the reserve exit on Forest Road the Ferry Boat Inn (020-8808 4980) is a conveniently placed pub with a large beer garden alongside the Coppermill Stream.

 Profile